 Purchase orders must be issued prior to the shipment of a product or the delivery of a service in order to be compliant with university policy and procedures.

 After obtaining price quotes, the requesting department creates a requisition document in POINT Plus.
 Based on the document type, the requisition is final approved at the department level or by the Purchasing Office.
 Upon final approval of the requisition, a purchase order is created.
 The purchase order is a contractual document that specifies description, price, quantity, delivery, and terms and conditions.
 The following guidelines apply to purchase order issuance:

-Note: Purchases requiring a signed software license agreement or special payment terms must be approved by the Purchasing Office.
+Note: Purchases requiring a signed software license agreement must be approved by the Business Contracts office and special payment terms must be approved by the Purchasing Office.

-- Purchase orders for more than $5,000 must be approved and signed by an individual in the Purchasing Office with the appropriate delegated authority prior to being issued to a vendor.
+- Purchase orders for more than $15,000 must be approved and signed by an individual in the Purchasing Office with the appropriate delegated authority prior to being issued to a supplier.

 4. Delivery and Receipt

 When the good or service is received at the proper destination, receipt is documented to allow for payment.
 Items can be delivered directly to the department (desktop delivery) or to Central Receiving.

 UT Market orders require entry of an electronic receipt in FRMS.